joanmiespada/TrustworthinessManifesto/README.md

 ### How?

 **It’s a guideline, neither a strict process to follow nor vague recommendations.
-It’s a compilation of several topics that will help every engineering team daily.**
+It’s a compilation of several topics that will help software engineering teams daily.**